Matteo Leonardi

 Leggi in italiano

-Matteo Leonardi is ECCO Co-Founding Executive Director
+Matteo Leonardi is the Co-Founding Executive Director of ECCO.

-He started his professional career at the Association of Italian Renewable Producers, from 2001-2005 he worked at the National Electricity and Gas Authority on renewable incentive schemes and emission trading allowances allocation models.
-For AEEG he was involved in the process of harmonization of Lithuanian and Turkish energy regulation within the EU acquis and chaired the taskforce on environment for the Council of European Energy Regulators, CEER.
-He has worked as consultant for public institutions at national level international organizations, research agencies, the private sector, consumers and environmental associations.
-He has a long experience in developing renewable capacity in developing countries as project manager and international consultant.
+He began his professional career at the Association of Italian Renewable Energy Producers.
+From 2001 to 2005, he worked at the National Authority for Electricity and Gas on renewable energy incentive schemes and emission trading allowances allocation models.
+For AEEG, he was involved in the process of harmonising Lithuanian and Turkish energy regulation within the EU acquis and chaired the taskforce on environment for the Council of European Energy Regulators (CEER).

 Pubblicazioni di Matteo Leonardi